March 16, 2017 4 min read

 As soon as it came, it left.
 The water disappeared somehow and the patrons at a nearby pub resurfaced to resume drinking on the patio.
 It was incredible.
 St Patrick's Day os serious business on Mitchell St.

 Sheba got a free clean, but so did my helmet and jacket.
 I put on the soggy gear and tootled over to the same Vietnamese restaurant to order takeaway for dinner and tomorrow's breakfast.
-I realized I actually hadn't eaten anything since the spicy toastie so I was famished riding home.
+I realised I actually hadn't eaten anything since the spicy toastie so I was famished riding home.
 Of course, Australia is a country of tests and the downpour started again as I left the CBD.
 I even missed an exit because I couldn't see, and the rain was pressing buttons on my GPS mounted to my handlebar!
 Some things you don't even think about.

 There's a certain disconnect between body and mind in a depressive state so I was seriously lacking in nutrients and hydration.
 I spent the rest of the evening drinking 1.5L of water while packing my bags for tomorrow... in between games of Candy Crush.